archetect/archetect.github.io/src/guide/authoring/structure.md

 archetect render ~/archetypes/archetect-tutorial
 ```

-We no longer need to pipe our output to a file, and whatever we supply as our class name will now be reflected in the
+We no longer need to pipe our output to a file, and whatever we supply as our class name will now be reflected within
-file name, as well.
+both the file name and file contents using the same variable.
 Easy!